pboisselier/M1-Projet/utils/rpi/libgpiod.md

 | The code below is not complete and needs to be completed! |

+First we need the required headers.

 ```c
 /* We need to include our library */
 #include <gpiod.h>
 /* This header will help troubleshoot problems and provides the function perror which is very useful */
 #include <errno.h>
 ```

+We can now open the GPIO chip and reserve the GPIO line we need.

 ```c
 /* Open gpiochip0 */